← Back to Documentation

 Step-by-Step Walkthrough

 1. Select your filing status: Single, Married Filing Jointly (MFJ), Married Filing Separately (MFS), or Head of Household (HoH).
+Optionally pick a resident state for the state-tax overlay.

 Worked Example